Intrinsic function: Examples

+COBOL

+Intrinsic function Module for COBOL was introduced in ANSI INCITS X3.23a-1989 and ISO 1989:1985/Amd 1:1992.

 Java

 The HotSpot Java virtual machine's (JVM) just-in-time compiler also has intrinsics for specific Java APIs.
 Hotspot intrinsics are standard Java APIs which may have one or more optimized implementation on some platforms.

+PL/I

+ANSI/ISO PL/I defines nearly 90 builtin functions.
+These are conventionally grouped as follows: